OCamlPro/gnucobol-contrib/samples/prothsearch/readme.txt

 *>            - Small-prime test with parameter: max-small-prime <num>.
 *>            - Save / Load state parameter.
 *> 2021.10.07 Laszlo Erdos:
-*>            - GMP functions in a separeted file.
+*>            - GMP functions in a separated file.
 *>******************************************************************************

 Licensed under the GNU Lesser General Public License as published by the